Tensor generators on schemes and stacks: Pinching schemes

-\begin{rem} --- \begin{enumerate} \item Every $\AF$-scheme is separated. \item Every $\AF$-scheme with finitely many points is affine. \item If $f \colon X \to Y$ is a strongly representable morphism of algebraic spaces such that $X$ admits a relatively ample invertible sheaf and $Y$ is an $\AF$-scheme, then $X$ is an $\AF$-scheme.
-In particular, this holds if $f$ is affine or quasiaffine. \end{enumerate} \end{rem}
+\begin{rem} --- \begin{enumerate} \item Every $\AF$-scheme is separated. \item Every $\AF$-scheme with finitely many points is affine. \item Every normal $\AF$-scheme of finite type over an algebraically closed field is quasi-projective \cite[Cor.
+2]{Ben13}. \item If $f \colon Y \to X$ is a strongly representable morphism of algebraic spaces such that $Y$ admits a relatively ample invertible sheaf and $X$ is an $\AF$-scheme, then $Y$ is an $\AF$-scheme.
+In particular, this holds if $f$ is affine or quasi-affine. \end{enumerate} \end{rem}

+The main result of this section is to prove that the $\AF$ property descends along morphisms that are separated, surjective, universally closed and have finite topological fibers.
+It is a stronger variant of Theorem \ref{THM:AF_descends_simple}.

+\begin{thm} Let $f \colon Y \to X$ be a morphism of algebraic spaces that is separated, surjective, universally closed and has finite topological fibers, i.e.~the topological space $|f^{-1}(x)|$ is finite for every $x \in X$ (discrete or not).
+Then $X$ is an $\AF$-scheme if and only if $Y$ is an $\AF$-scheme. \end{thm}

+As D. Rydh pointed out, $f$ is integral by the following Lemma.
+In particular, $f$ has discrete fibers.

+\begin{lem} Let $f \colon Y \to X$ be a universally closed and separated morphism of algebraic spaces.
+If the topological fibers of $f$ are finite, then $f$ is integral. \end{lem} \begin{proof} Note that $f$ is representable and quasi-compact because the fibers are quasi-compact and $f$ is closed.
+By applying \cite[Thm.
+8.3]{Ryd15:noetherianapprox} the morphism $f$ factors as an integral and surjective morphism $Y \to Y_0$ followed by a proper morphism $Y_0 \to X$.
+Since $Y \to X$ has finite fibers, so has $Y_0 \to X$.
+It follows that $Y_0 \to X$ is finite (Zariski's Main Theorem).
+Hence $Y \to X$ is integral. \end{proof}

-The main result of this section is the following global representability criterion. \begin{thm} Let $Z \to X$ be an integral surjective morphism of algebraic spaces.
-If $Z$ is a quasicompact and quasiseparated scheme that admits an ample invertible sheaf, then $X$ is representable by a quasicompact and separated $\AF$-scheme.
-If $X$ is noetherian and normal, then $X$ admits an ample invertible sheaf. \end{thm}
+A key step of the proof of Theorem \ref{THM:AF_descends} is the verification of the following global representability criterion.

+\begin{prop} Let $Z \to X$ be an integral surjective morphism of algebraic spaces.
+If $Z$ is a quasi-compact and quasi-separated scheme that admits an ample invertible sheaf, then $X$ is representable by a quasi-compact and separated $\AF$-scheme.
+If $X$ is noetherian and normal, then $X$ admits an ample invertible sheaf. \end{prop}

-\begin{rem} The result is well known if $X$ is a noetherian normal scheme using the norm map \cite[6.6.2]{egaII}, or if $f$ is flat, finite and finitely presented, or if $f$ is quotient map $Z \to Z/G$ of a geometric quotient by a finite group.
-If $Z$ is affine, then $X$ is affine by Chevalley's Theoreom for affines (\cite[8.1]{Ryd13:arxiv0904.0227v3}, or \cite{Knu71:MR0302647} in the noetherian case). \end{rem}
+\begin{rem} The result is well known if $X$ is a noetherian normal scheme using the norm map \cite[6.6.2]{egaII}, or if $f$ is flat, finite and finitely presented, or if $f$ is a quotient map $Z \to Z/G$ of a geometric quotient by a finite group.
+If $Z$ is affine, then $X$ is affine by Chevalley's Theoreom for affines (\cite[8.1]{Ryd15:noetherianapprox}, or \cite{Knu71:MR0302647} in the noetherian case). \end{rem}

-\begin{proof}[Proof of Theorem \ref{THM:finitely_param_algspace}] Let us call $X$ \emph{finitely parametrized} if there exists such a surjection $Z \to X$.
+\begin{proof}[Proof of Proposition \ref{PROP:finitely_param_algspace}] Let us call $X$ \emph{finitely parametrized} if there exists such a finite surjective morphism $p \colon Z \to X$ from a scheme with an ample line bundle.
 We frequently use that this property ascends along finite maps $X' \to X$.